tiy-hou-q2-2015-rails/week-3-lab/README.md

 ### Requirements

 * The resulting web page cannot just be an image of the assignment centered on the page :)
+* Use Middleman, and middleman's asset pipeline
+* Deploy Middleman site to GitHub pages
+* Do not use Bootstrap or another UI Framework.

 ## Normal Mode

-Using the image located `assets/surf-and-paddle.png`, create a html document using html and css to look like below, but be a function website:
+Using the image located `assets/surf-and-paddle.png`, create a middleman project and while using html and css to look like below, but be a function website:

 ![Surf and paddle image](assets/surf-and-paddle.png)